WFP-VAM/modape/docs/index.md

 ## Quick guide to naming convention

+!!!
+Note
     Since MODAPE was developed for WFP VAM's operational needs, it _heavily_ uses an established naming convention for different variables etc.

 The naming for both raw and smooth HDF5 files will be constructed from: